mateusmengatto/OsmolaridadeRelativaCalc/README.md

-effectiveosmolality
+Effective osmolality
-Portugese: Osmolaridade Efetiva App to calculate the concentration of effective osmolality (a medicine student task);
+Portugese: Osmolaridade Efetiva

+App to calculate the concentration of effective osmolality (a medicine student task);

 Developed in Python using the packs - Pyside6 to making the design, and pyinstaler (one file) to compile the app in a single file.